 weather, runners and walkers commented that this shoe helped to keep their feel cool and comfortable.
 It also helped to keep blisters and hot spots at bay.

 The heavier weight and sturdier base of this shoe combined with the traditional EVA midsole foam provides a high level of comfort for the athlete who prefers a more cushioned, heavier shoe.
-This shoe was recommended by many for the individual who spends large portions of their day on their feet.
+This shoe was recommended by many for the individual who spends most of their day on their feet

 This shoe is suggested for easy to moderate road running.
 It can also be used during treadmill running or walking.
 This shoe lacks the aggressive lug system or supports that would keep a runner safe on off-road adventures.